 This option activates or disables the use of data tunnels (L3 tunnels) between multiple WLCs.
-This allows you to extend a L3-overlay network across the remote WLCs.
+This allows you to extend a transparent layer-2 network as an overlay network across the remote WLCs.

 Be sure never to bridge the corresponding WLC tunnels if the individual WLCs are located in the same broadcast domain.
-Otherwise you will create a switching loop that will quickly overload your network.
+Otherwise you will create a switching loop that will overload your network.